knupel/ROMANESCO-Processing/DOC_30/A_Revision.md

 > add boolean special[ID_item] from keyboard "K"
 > add boolean horizon[ID_item] from keyboard "H"
 > add boolean dimension[ID_item] from keyboard "D"
+> fix a main part of bug for the camera reset

 CONTROLLER